thoughtworksarts/thoughtworksarts.github.io/app/_posts/2018-04-09-thoughtworks-arts-exhibition-spring-break-armory-week.markdown

 {% include image file='riot.jpg'
    caption='The RIOT AI installation' %}

-This project was incubated as part of artist Karen Palmer’s 2017-2018 residency at ThoughtWorks.
-During this time a [new version of the emotion analysis engine](https://github.com/thoughtworksarts/EmoPy) and [RIOT user experience](https://github.com/thoughtworksarts/riot) have been built from the ground up by ThoughtWorks developers.
+This project was incubated as part of artist Karen Palmer’s 2017-2018 residency at Thoughtworks.
+During this time a [new version of the emotion analysis engine](https://github.com/thoughtworksarts/EmoPy) and [RIOT user experience](https://github.com/thoughtworksarts/riot) have been built from the ground up by Thoughtworks developers.

 The RIOT installation has been shown at South by Southwest, the [Future of Storytelling](https://futureofstorytelling.org/project/riot), and was selected as one of the [Digital Dozen breakthroughs in Storytelling](http://digitaldozen.io/2017-awards/), 2017.

-Karen's collaboration with ThoughtWorks has been covered in [Forbes](https://www.forbes.com/sites/katmustatea/2017/12/30/this-filmmaker-from-the-future-can-teach-you-to-channel-your-fear/) and [Fast Company](https://www.fastcompany.com/40498786/when-your-fear-is-the-remote-control).
+Karen's collaboration with Thoughtworks has been covered in [Forbes](https://www.forbes.com/sites/katmustatea/2017/12/30/this-filmmaker-from-the-future-can-teach-you-to-channel-your-fear/) and [Fast Company](https://www.fastcompany.com/40498786/when-your-fear-is-the-remote-control).
 The RIOT pototype has been further covered in [Engadget](https://www.engadget.com/2017/10/13/riot-2-interactive-film-karen-palmer-interview/), [CBS](http://newyork.cbslocal.com/2017/06/16/impulse-response/), [Guardian](https://www.theguardian.com/science/blog/2017/mar/29/its-a-riot-the-stressful-ai-simulation-built-to-understand-your-emotions), [Fast Company](https://www.fastcompany.com/3066396/this-film-lets-you-know-how-you-would-handle-yourself-in-a-riot), [NBC](http://www.nbcnews.com/tech/security/facial-recognition-technology-raises-privacy-concerns-n676836) and the [New York Times](https://www.nytimes.com/2016/10/02/nyregion/storytelling-in-the-virtual-age-at-fost-fest.html).

 ## Suppressed Images